wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/read-only/index.rst

 The following parameters are required to make the configurations on the Wazuh dashboard instance:

 -  ``idp.metadata_url``: URL to an XML file that contains metadata information about the application configured on the IdP side.
 It can be used instead of ``idp.metadata_file``.
--  ``idp.metadata_file``: XML File that contains the metadata information about the application configured on the IdP side.
+-  ``idp.metadata_file``: XML file that contains the metadata information about the application configured on the IdP side.
 It can be used instead of ``idp.metadata_url``.
 -  ``idp.entity_id``: Entity ID of the Identity Provider.
 This is a unique value assigned to an Identity Provider.
 -  ``sp.entity_id``: Entity ID of the Service Provider.
 This is a unique value assigned to a Service Provider.
 -  ``kibana_url``: URL to access the Wazuh dashboard.